Durango and Silverton Narrow Gauge Railroad: Technical information

 The steam-powered locomotives used today on the Durango and Silverton Narrow Gauge Railroad were built during the 1920s.
 There are three classes, K-28, K-36 and K-37, which are all based on wheel arrangement and pulling power of the locomotive.
 As of 2023, of the nine steam locomotives currently owned by the D&SNG, Nos.
 473, 476, 480, 481, 482 and 493 are all operational.

 The K represents the nickname "Mikado" that describes a locomotive with two non-powered, pivoting wheels in front of eight driving wheels, which are connected to driving rods powered by the engine's pistons and finally two non-powered trailer wheels located under the cab.
-The name comes from the fact that the first significant use of the type was a series built by Baldwin Locomotive Works for the Japanese Railways in 1887.
+The name comes from the fact that the first significant use of the type was a series of 20 built by Baldwin Locomotive Works for the Japanese Nippon Railway in 1897.

 The numbers 28 and 36 designate the tractive effort (pulling force) of the locomotives in thousands of pounds.
 The tractive effort of K-28s is rated at 27500 lbf and the tractive effort of a K-36 is a 36200 lbf.
 The weight of a K-28 with a full tender is 254500 lb and a K-36 weighs 286600 lb with a full tender.